luismartinezs/react-katas-ai-workflow/README.md

 ### post MVP

+- [ ] AI improves kata in terms of design and layout
 - [ ] Store the katas in a DB
   - [ ] make a community page
 - [ ] Able to regenerate kata along with additional user input